Research Mentorship Program

 Residents/Medical Students/Graduate Students

-Junior Research Mentors are tactical enablers of meaningful research, often with recent and relevant experience to our Research Scholars while developing the pedigree and experience of our Senior Research Mentors.
-Junior Research Mentors can expect to learn as they teach, and to build their CV with co-author credit for published work.
-They are expected to have strong preparation in research and teaching or mentorship in order to mentor Research Scholars under the guidance of Senior Research Mentors.
-To express interest in serving as a Junior Research Mentor, please submit a brief letter of intent and CV to JCEMS@CollegeEMS.com.
+Junior Research Mentors are tactical enablers of meaningful research, often with recent, relevant experience for our Research Scholars, while developing the pedigree and experience of our Senior Research Mentors.
+Junior Research Mentors can expect to learn as they teach and build their CV with co-author credit on published work.
+They are expected to have strong preparation in research, teaching, or mentorship to mentor Research Scholars under the guidance of Senior Research Mentors.
+To express interest in serving as a Junior Research Mentor, please submit a brief letter of intent and CV to JCEMS@JCEMS.org.

 Faculty/Clinicians

 Senior Research Mentors are the strategic leaders of research mentorship teams, helping to scope the research, remove barriers to advancing the work, and conduct initial reviews of drafted papers.
-They are expected to have demonstrated expertise in relevant fields of research, such as EMS, public health, data science, or others, and to have extensive experience in teaching or mentorship.
+They are expected to have demonstrated expertise in relevant research areas, such as EMS, public health, and data science, and extensive experience in teaching or mentoring.
 Senior Research Mentors can expect co-author credit for published work.
-To express interest in serving as a Senior Research Mentor, please submit a brief letter of intent and CV to JCEMS@CollegeEMS.com.
+To express interest in serving as a Senior Research Mentor, please submit a brief letter of intent and CV to JCEMS@JCEMS.org.